-Ms. Messamer has clerked in both state appellate and federal district court.
-She first worked for Judge Mary Tabor on the Iowa Court of Appeals during law school.
-Then, after graduating from the University of Iowa, Ms. Messamer spent a year with Justice Thomas Waterman on the Iowa Supreme Court and another year with Judge Stephanie Rose in the Southern District of Iowa.
+Before joining the Parrish Law Firm, Gina worked closely with several judges.
+She has worked for Judge Mary Tabor on the Iowa Court of Appeals, Justice Thomas Waterman on the Iowa Supreme Court, and Judge Stephanie Rose in the Southern District of Iowa federal court.
 Through these experiences, Ms. Messamer gained valuable insight into how Iowa judges decide cases.

 Originally from Oskaloosa, Iowa, Gina attended Texas Christian University in Fort Worth, Texas.
 At TCU, Gina participated on the TCU Track & Field team, where she ran the 400 meter hurdles and 800 meter races.
 After TCU, Gina came back to Iowa and earned her law degree from the University of Iowa.
 Gina now lives in Des Moines with her husband, Alex, and her dog, Lloyd.
 Gina’s parents still live in Oskaloosa, and Gina enjoys frequent visits back to Southern Iowa.

 - Civil rights lawsuit settlement: Gina settled a civil rights lawsuit for $75,000 on behalf of two African-American men who were wrongfully stopped by Des Moines Police.

 - Dismissed case: A Polk County judge dismissed a criminal charge against an African American man represented by Gina.
 The judge agreed with Gina that the man should never have been approached by police to begin with, and so the police had violated the man’s constitutional rights.